Society for Libertarian Life: Anti-Tax Protests

-Senator Briggs Prop.
-6 Anti-Gay Initiative
+Senator Briggs' Prop.
+6 anti-gay initiative

 In late October 1978, SLL sponsored a debate between state Senator John V. Briggs, R-Fullerton, and libertarian pro-gay rights activist Rev. Eric Garris at CSUF.
 Hours before the debate, SLL co-sponsored an anti-Prop.
 6 rally, headlined by Ed Clark, the Libertarian Party candidate for Governor, and later a candidate for U.S. President.

 Moderated by The Register editor of the editorial page, Ken Grubbs Jr., the debate centered on Sen. Briggs' Proportion 6 (Briggs Initiative) that would ban gay teachers and administrators from working in public education.
 The proposition would have made it illegal for gays and lesbians, and potentially anyone else who upheld gay rights, from working in California's public school system.

 Over 300 students attended, but Senator Briggs failed to appear at the debate, substituting at the last moment UCI professor George Kent.
 SLL and three other plaintiffs filed a $3,500 breach of contract suit against Sen. Briggs and California Defend Our Children.
 Newport Beach attorney David Bergland volunteered to take the case pro-bono.
 When the suit was filed, Briggs was quoted as saying that the lawsuit was ridiculous, similar to "suing someone for breaking a date."
 Don Sizemore, an aide for Briggs, remarked that the senator decision not to debate was due to receiving "several threats on his life" and that the debate site offered poor security.
 The lawsuit failed two years later, but so did the Briggs Initiative, by a wide margin.

-1979 Draft-Card Burning Demonstrations
+1979 draft card-burning demonstrations

 One of SLL's largest demonstration and media event occurred on May 1, 1979 at CSUF with two hours of rock music, anti-war songs and anti-draft speeches.
 The demonstration garnished nationwide media attention with front-page newspaper coverage along with representatives from all three LA area TV network stations.

 With over 100 student onlookers, national SLL chair Lawrence Samuels took a match and burned his draft card to protest Carter administration and U.S. Congress attempts to reinstate the draft and compulsory draft registration.
 Other anti-draft speakers included libertarian historian Kenneth Gregg, Jr.; SLL chair at CSUF, Howard Hinman; Association of Libertarian Feminists, Janice Allen; economics CSUF instructor, Prof. Jack High; and, California Libertarian Party leader, Dan Mahaffey.

-Three other SLL chapters in Orange County arrange anti-draft protests at local college campuses, which were also co-sponsored by the San Francisco-based Students for a Libertarian Society (SLS).
+Three other SLL chapters in Orange County arranged anti-draft protests at local college campuses, which were also co-sponsored by the San Francisco-based Students for a Libertarian Society (SLS).